-All LifeLine Oil-Less vacuum systems incorporate run timers to minimize the starts and stops on the vacuum pumps.
-After the pump has stopped, its runtime will be adjusted based on how long the lead pump is off.
+All LifeLine vacuum systems incorporate run timers to minimize the starts and stops on the vacuum pumps.
+After the pump has stopped, its runtime will automatically adjust based on how long the lead pump is off and the maximum run time set by the user.